TeCSAR-UNCC/PoseLift/README.md

 ### Features
 1-**Privacy-Preserving**
-The dataset includes pose sequences derived from CCTV footage, with anonymized human identities and no raw pixel-level video data, ensuring compliance with privacy regulations.
+The dataset includes pose sequences derived from CCTV footage, with anonymized human identities and no raw pixel-level video data.
+This ensures full following of privacy regulations and safeguards individual privacy.

-2-**Real-World Data and Diverse Shoplifting Behaviors**: Recorded in a retail store with various camera views, the footage includes both normal shopping and shoplifting behaviors.
-The dataset captures a broad range of shoplifting scenarios in different locations across the store.
-The shoplifting behaviors demonstrated in these videos included actions such as placing items into pockets, placing them in bags, and hiding them under shirts, jackets, and pants.
+2-**Real-World Data**: PoseLift is developed through close collaboration with a local retail store, ensuring that it captures authentic shoplifting incidents alongside normal shopping behaviors in real-world retail environment.

 3-**Pose-Based Annotations**: PoseLift provides bounding boxes, person IDs, and human pose annotations instead of raw videos to support privacy-preserving shoplifting detection.